 Quality Improvement (QI) Collaboratives provide a really effective means of putting your patient safety and transformation ideas into action.
 Now more than ever – writing in the current COVID-19 pandemic – agile patient safety transformation and collaboratives are vital.
-Happily, by their very nature of spanning geographical locations, QI collaboratives can be run in a virtual way and are in fact well suited to working virtually.
+Happily, by their very nature of spanning geographical locations, you can run a virtual collaborative with remote teams.

 QI projects are centred on collaborative learning and sharing best practice and QI teams are well used to accelerating change by engaging in rapid-cycle testing, and spreading and scaling successes and lessons learned across the community.
 Talking with the improvement community recently, it is evident that coronavirus is changing the way that improvement is carried out in a number of ways.

-A lot of what is done in a QI collaborative is based on effective communications – be this getting your vision ‘out there’ or sharing training and feedback with team members.
-Equally, a lot of what you do in a collaborative can be done online.
+Effective communications become essential when running a virtual collaborative – from getting your vision ‘out there’ to sharing training and feedback with team members.
+A lot of what you do in a collaborative can be done online.
 Although you may be missing the face to face contact and the ‘water cooler’ or networking moments, there are now new ways of working that have become ubiquitous – such as Teams and Zoom – that you can take advantage of.

-What you can be sure of, is that in the current climate, your collaborative will require far more remote team working than ever before.
-In this article we will explore ways that you can tweak your established collaborative or set up a new QI collaborative which you can run virtually.
+You can be sure that in the current climate, your collaborative will require more remote team working than ever before.
+In this article we'll explore ways that you can tweak your established collaborative or set up a new virtual collaborative.

 Here are a few ideas to help set you up for running a virtual QI collaborative or adjusting your current collaborative: